 A 29-year-old male smoker weighing 170 pounds and standing 5 11 tall will have a premium between $60-$135 for the same policy - this is not cheap.
 The age factor (29) can drop the Term Life Insurance Policy to 15 years, the smoking male still pays on average $30 - $54 per month, which is more than a nonsmoking female would pay for a 30 year term policy.

 Smokers might sometimes view the increase in level term life insurance rates as discrimination, but its important to analyze this from the insurance companys point of view.
 In general, smokers (nicotine users - cigars, pipe, or cigarettes) stay out of work more often than non-smokers due to respiratory problems.
 It is believed but yet not clinically proven that smoking lowers the immune system defenses, therefore causing smokers to be more susceptible to certain illnesses than a non-smoker.

 Another reason nicotine users pay higher insurance premiums is because of other smoking-related illnesses that may occur and cause premature death, such as lung cancer, heart attack, emphysema, severe asthma, stroke, and other forms of cancer.
 Studies done in the last five years also found a connection between heavy tobacco smoking and Alzheimers disease.

-When buying life insurance for smokers on a monthly basis, the 10-year level term policy is the most affordable, but other issues must be taken into consideration before making a decision.
+When buying life insurance for smokers on a monthly basis, the 10-year level term policy is the cheapest, but other issues must be taken into consideration before making a decision.
 Term policies expire at a certain date; at that time the policy needs to be converted to whole life, cash it in, or renew the policy.
 At that point you will be 10 years older, so financially speaking it's safer to invest in whole life ins., in order to keep the premium rates constant throughout your life.